 The Programme contributes to mainstreaming the climate change and biodiversity objectives of the EU.
 Almost all projects in Programme priorities 2 and 3 including the objectives of sustainable waters, blue economy, circular economy, energy transition and smart green mobility are expected to contribute to the climate change objectives.
 Over 60% of Programme funding for projects is allocated to these objectives.
-The Programme contributes to biodiversity in particularregarding climate change adaptation and healthy marine ecosystems.
-Projects are expected to adapt water management practices to changing climate conditions such as storms, floods or droughts.
+The Programme contribution to the intervention fields with climate markers is EUR 71,500,000 ERDF which is 30.77% of the Programme ERDF funds.
+The Programme contributes to biodiversity in particular regarding climate change adaptation and healthy marine ecosystems.
+Projects are expected to improve waste water treatment and adapt water management practices to changing climate conditions such as storms, floods or droughts.
 This includes rethinking of planning processes and developing greening plans and nature-based solutions.
 In addition, the capacity of decision makers and practitioners in the region will be increased to advance blue economy concerning the changing climate and the environment of the Sea and inland water bodies.
-Up to 40% of Programme priority 2 projects and, so up-to 10% of Programme funding for projects, is expected to contribute to biodiversity objectives.
+The Programme's contribution to the intervention fields with biodiversity markers is EUR 17,000,000 ERDF which is 7.32% of the Programme ERDF funds.

-During the Programme preparation a screening to determine the need for a Strategic Environmental

-Assessment (SEA) for the Interreg Baltic Sea Region programme 2021-2027 was carried out in accordance with the European Union Directive 2001/42/EC.
+During the Programme preparation a screening to determine the need for a Strategic Environmental Assessment (SEA) for the Interreg Baltic Sea Region programme 2021-2027 was carried out in accordance with the European Union Directive 2001/42/EC.
 The determination reached after applying the screening process was that a SEA is not required for the Programme.
-The reasons were the following: 1) The Interreg BSR Programme does not 'set the framework for future development consent of projects listed in Annexes I and II to Directive 85/337/EEC of 27 June 1985 on the assessment of the effects of certain public and private projects on the environment'; 2) Due to the nature of the measures proposed in the Programme it is unlikely that the Interreg BSR Programme will cause significant negative effects on the environment; and 3) Although the Programme does have some influence on implementation of community legislation and an influence on other plans and Programmes (through integration of environmental and sustainability considerations), any influence that the Programme has is positive and does not increase the likelihood that other plans and programmes will cause significant negative effects.
+The reasons were the following: 1) The Interreg BSR Programme does not 'set the framework for future development consent of projects listed in Annexes I and II to Directive 85/337/EEC of 27 June 1985 on the assessment of the effects of certain public and private projects on the environment'; 2) Due to the nature of the measures proposed in the Programme it is unlikely that the Interreg BSR Programme will cause significant negative effects on the environment; and 3) Although the Programme does have some influence on implementation of environmental and sustainability considerations), any influence that the Programme has is positive and does not increase the likelihood that other plans and programmes will cause significant negative effects.